-- The age of the case: - The status of the trial calendar for the week; - The order in which the case appears on the trial calendar, including whether the case is peremptorily scheduled;
+- The age of the case; and - The status of the trial calendar for the week; and - The order in which the case appears on the trial calendar, including whether the case is peremptorily scheduled; and - The number of previous continuances; and - The extent to which counsel had input into the scheduling of the trial date; and - The due diligence of counsel in promptly filing a motion for continuance as soon as practicable; and - Whether the reason for continuance is a short-lived event which could resolve prior to the scheduled trial date; and - The length of the continuance requested, if applicable; and - The position of the opposing counsel; and - Whether the parties themselves consent to the continuance; and

-- The number of previous continuances; - The extent to which counsel had input into the scheduling of the trial date; - The due diligence of counsel in promptly filing a motion for continuance as soon as practicable; - Whether the reason for continuance is a short lived event which could resolve prior to the scheduled trial date; - The length of the continuance requested, if applicable; - The position of the opposing counsel; - Whether the parties themselves consent to the continuance; - Present or future inconvenience or unavailability of witnesses/parties; and - Any other matter that promotes the ends of justice.
+- Present or future inconvenience or unavailability of witnesses/parties; and - Any other matter that promotes the ends of justice.

-Reasons that shall not be considered valid bases for allowing a continuance include first time scheduling of the case for trial, potential conflicting scheduling of other trials in other courts, failure to complete discovery, and whether counsel of record has received payment.
+Reasons that shall not be considered valid bases for allowing a continuance include first time scheduling of the case for trial, potential conflicting scheduling of other trials in other courts and whether counsel of record has received payment.

-When a case is set peremptorily for trial, either at the request of the parties or upon the Court's own motion, a continuance motion should not be allowed, unless upon grounds of some compelling urgent necessity or extreme hardship arising subsequent to the time at which the trial date was fixed.
-Only the senior resident superior court judge may continue a peremptorily set case.
+When a case is set preempt orally for trial, either at the request of the parties or upon the courts own motion, a continuance motion should not be allowed, unless up on grounds of some compelling urgent necessity or extreme hardship arising subsequently to the time at which the trial date was fixed.
+Only the senior resident Superior Court judge may continue a preempt orally set case.